artistic CV

 2023 Canberra Potters’ Student/Teacher Exhibition (Best surface decoration)

-2020 Tea master, Chadô Urasenke (artistic name: So’i 宗衣)
+2020 Tea master, Chadô Urasenke (granted the artistic name: So’i 宗衣)

 2017 Japanese Foreign Minister’s Citation